 Location: Martindale Hall, followed by a field trip to Springdale Farm for direct seeding demonstration (transportation to Springdale farm is provided) with ANPC Project Manager Martin Driver.

 Spaces are limited.
 To find out more about the workshop and to reserve your place, please contact:

 Hunter Joint Organisation

 Direct seeding demonstration.
 (Photo: Martin Driver)

-As part of the 9 Valleys Wildlife Corridor Project, funded by the NSW Environmental Trust, this workshop is being held by the Hunter Joint Organisation, in association with the ANPC, Landcare and Hunter Local Land Services.
+This workshop is being held by the Hunter Joint Organisation, funded by the NSW Environmental Trust as part of the 9 Valleys Wildlife Corridor Project and a Lead Environmental Community Group grant, in association with the ANPC, Landcare and Hunter Local Land Services.